 Leaving his hometown wasn’t much of a choice for Dr. Ahmed.
 When ISIS first came to town in June 2104, they immediately set fire to the police station and courthouse and freed every inmate in the local prison.
 Then, they took control of the oil refinery—the largest in the country.
 For Dr. Ahmed and his family, it was clear that leaving town was their best shot at survival.
-Most of his neighbours made the same choice.
+Most of his neighbors made the same choice.

 Three years later, the tide is moving the opposite direction—Baiji is liberated and residents are moving home.
 But picking up their old lives is not a simple matter.
 A year ago, a reporter described Baiji this way:

 “The city, once a bustling home to 200,000 people, is so utterly destroyed that there is little, if any, hope of rebuilding.
 It is deserted aside from security forces essentially left to defend a memory of hope amid the remains of buildings wrecked by a hailstorm of burning metal chunks caused by the battles.”

 Iraqis have proven that they are resilient—they’re moving back to liberated cities and rebuilding, even when it seems impossible.
 But it takes time.
 With similar stories playing out in cities across Iraq’s north and west, government services—including medical clinics—are slow to reopen.

 Thanks to you, residents in Baiji didn’t have to suffer until the government repaired and reopened a clinic here.
 Just as you bridged the gap in Mosul and Dream City by opening primary health clinics that function until the government can resume services, you provided a clinic for residents of Baiji too.